matthuisman/docker-kodi-headless/README.md

 For simplicity, if changing ports - keep the external ports and internal ports the same. \
 Also remember to update / override the default advancedsettings.xml with the new ports.

-* `-p 8080:8080` - webui port (change advancedsettings.xml "webserverport" to match port)
+* `-p 8080:8080` - webui port (change advancedsettings.xml "webserverport" to match internal port)
-* `-p 9090:9090` - websockets port (change advancedsettings.xml "tcpport" to match port)
+* `-p 9090:9090` - websockets port (change advancedsettings.xml "tcpport" to match internal port & change Chorus2 "Advanced Options > Websockets port" to match external port)
-* `-p 9777:9777/udp` - esall interface port (change advancedsettings.xml "esport" to match port)
+* `-p 9777:9777/udp` - esall interface port (change advancedsettings.xml "esport" to match internal port)
 * `-v /config/.kodi` - path for kodi configuration files
 * `-e PUID` for UserID - see below for explanation
 * `-e PGID` for GroupID - see below for explanation